Updated Sep 08, 2023

 - fresh mint leaves, for garnish

-- Add all the ingredients to a pitcher and refrigerate for at least 3 hours.
+- Add all the ingredients to a pitcher, stir everything together, and refrigerate for at least 3 hours.

-- To serve, stir the ingredients in the pitcher, then pour over a glass of ice.
-Garnish with fresh mint.
+- To serve, stir the ingredients in the pitcher, pour over a glass of ice, and garnish with fresh mint.

 - You can store the white sangria for up to two days in the fridge.